-Historic Brattonsville shows you how a blacksmith worked with metal, how wool from the farm’s sheep is spun, and the history behind the dozens of buildings on the property.
-Historic Brattonsville also uses African American interpreters to tell the history of the enslaved from the Bratton Family Plantation.
-Between 1820 and 1840 the Bratton family dramatically increased the number of enslaved African Americans he owned.
-In 1820 the census shows that he had around 24 slaves, by 1840 there 112 enslaved people on the property.
+Between 1820 and 1840 the Bratton family dramatically increased the number of enslaved African Americans they owned.
+In 1820 the census shows that he had around 24 people enslaved, by 1840 there were 112 enslaved people on the property.
 Historic Brattonsville actively works to learn more about the enslaved population with this census information.